AyatOmar/DATA-4380/README.md

 *visualization draft.ipynb is my first attempt on the visualization
 * How I Combined The Separate Datasets.ipynb: This is how I combined the multiple separate datasets into one dataset

-* Note that all of these notebooks should contain enough text for someone to understand what is happening.

 ### Software Setup
 * pandas